TrustSource/SSRM/docs/outbound.md

-# Intgerity of Outbound Artifacts
+# Integrity of Outbound Artifacts

 ## Completeness & Assembly of Artifacts